Neck Lift Surgeon

 Why Choose Dr. Benchetrit For Your Surgery?

 Dr. Benchetrit is an experienced plastic surgeon who has performed hundreds of necklifts with very good results.
-Dr. Benchetrit is familiar with all of the best, proven techniques for face and neck rejuvenation and has obtained a very high degree of satisfaction for his patients.
+He is board-certified, familiar with the latest technologies and techniques, and has obtained a very high degree of satisfaction for his patients.
 He is also one of the few Canadian plastic surgeons who specialize in the suspension necklift.
 His hospital affiliation allows him to provide his patients with a safe environment in which to have this complex procedure.
 Dr. Benchetrit spends a lot of time in the consultation process explaining the different options and helping the patient select the right procedure(s) for their desired result.
 Because his clinic offers all of the non-surgical and surgical face and neck procedures, Dr. Benchetrit can give you an unbiased, objective treatment plan that will fit your goals and budget.
 With the help of the Vectra 3D photo system, patients can “preview” the results of their surgery on a computer screen to help them decide if this is exactly what they want.

 Schedule a Consultation